 The harbour has substantial breakwaters and is well protected within, with bilge keelers lying to wooden pontoons and long keeled boats drying against the wall.
-Charges are modest, and this little harbour is run by the Isle of Wight Council.
+Charges were modest when this harbour was run by the Isle of Wight Council.

 This is not a place for doing major repair works, facilities for the boat being a bit thin on the ground.
-Watering up and major provisioning can be accomplished with ease.
+Watering up and major provisioning could be accomplished with ease.

 Approaches from other directions are straightforward enough, with the end of the pier being in constant use by fast cat ferries, and hovercraft roaring up the beach on the eastern side of the pier.

 These can be used as a guide to home in on Ryde town which itself is very conspicuous with the church spire.

 The best approach whichever direction you arrive from is from a point well offshore and to the NE of Ryde Pier head, ie with Ryde Pier head bearing SW from your position.
 Begin the approach with the pier head at least half mile away bearing SW.
 This keeps you out of the way of the Sands and ferries.
 Locate the very conspicuous spire of the Holy Trinity Church set back a little way in the town and make your approach with this landmark bearing 190°T, and Ryde Pier open on your starboard side ( Holy Trinity Church is the left hand of the two church spires you may spot, see the approach chart) Hold to the West of the buoyed channel until about their No 3 buoy and then head for the harbour entrance.

 The buoyed channel does not mark a deep water channel as such, they are there to keep yachts away from the hovercraft manoeuvring area.
 Once in the buoyed channel they have to keep away from you, and you won't be interfering with their operation.
 There can be quite a tidal cross set in the approach so make sure you don't get swept out of the channel.